katiefraser/PAIRS/Data Sheet.md

 ### Does the dataset identify any subpopulations (e.g., by age, gender)?

 The dataset is uniformly-balanced across the set (Black man, Black woman, white man, white woman).
-It is emphasized that these demographic labels are merely the prompts used to generate the images: as AI-generated depictions, the subjects of the image cannot have `gender' or `race'.
+It is emphasized that these demographic labels are merely the prompts used to generate the images: as AI-generated depictions, the subjects of the image cannot have "gender" or "race."

 ### Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?